crysalead/router/README.md

 ### The Router

-The `Router` instance can be nstantiate so:
+The `Router` instance can be instantiated so:

 ```php
 use Lead\Router\Router;